isystemsdirect/ScingOS/docs/executive-summary.md

 -   **LARI-COMPLIANCE & LARI-SYNTHESIZER**: The reporting powerhouses.
 Cross-references all findings against a vast library of codes and standards, then synthesizes the data into coherent, actionable executive summaries.
 -   **LARI-GUANGEL & Domain Models**: A suite of specialized models for safety (Guardian Angel AI), logistics, environmental analysis, and other industry verticals, providing hyper-contextual, actionable intelligence.

-### Scing™: The Inspector's AI Partner
+### Scing™ AI: The Inspector's AI Partner
-Scing is the voice and intelligence in the field, providing a natural language interface to the immense power of LARI.
+Scing is the adaptive, intelligent interface that makes the power of LARI intuitive and personal.
+- **Personalized Workflows:** Learns an inspector's habits and preferences to anticipate needs and surface relevant tools.
 - **Voice-Activated Operations:** "Scing, start a new moisture intrusion survey."
 - **On-Site Analysis:** "Scing, what does the code say about this type of electrical panel?"
 - **Real-time Data Capture:** "Scing, document this crack as medium severity and attach the last three photos."

-### BANE™: The Business Intelligence Engine
+### BANE™: The Security & Business Intelligence Engine
-BANE turns our network of inspections into a priceless asset by analyzing macro trends and creating new data products.
+BANE serves two critical functions: securing the platform and turning network data into a priceless asset.
+- **Security & Provenance:** Manages cryptographic signing, secures the chain of custody for all data, and enforces user entitlements.
 - **Predictive Analytics:** Identifies patterns in component failures across thousands of properties to create predictive maintenance models.
 - **Risk Modeling:** Provides anonymized, aggregated risk data to insurance and finance industries for underwriting and portfolio assessment.
 - **Market Intelligence:** Creates reports on defect prevalence by region, material usage trends, and compliance hotspots.